-U.S. oil stockpiles and fears that the world's largest economy
+U.S. oil stocks and fears that the world's largest economy might

-might miss a risk a recession if a resolution to the budget
+risk a recession if a resolution to the budget issue is not

 With the front-month January contract approaching expiration

-set for Friday, Brent crude's losses were deeper than for its
+on Friday, Brent crude's losses were deeper than for its U.S.

 The Thomson Reuters-Jefferies CRB Index, which

 tracks 19 commodity markets, was down 0.85 percent at 292.6968.

 The dollar held steady against the euro after falling for

 three straight days as the looming fiscal crisis curbed weakness